texus/TGUI-website/tutorials/1.0/widgets-overview/index.md

 Similar widgets:
 - If you need to place widgets beside each other then check out the <a href="#HorizontalLayout">HorizontalLayout</a> widget instead
+- If you want to control the height of widgets and have the layout grow to fit them, then check out the <a href="#GrowVerticalLayout">GrowVerticalLayout</a> widget instead
 - If you only want to automatically position widgets but give them a manual size, then check out the <a href="#Grid">Grid</a> widget instead

 Documentation: [VerticalLayout](/documentation/1.0/classtgui_1_1VerticalLayout.html), [BoxLayoutRenderer](/documentation/1.0/classtgui_1_1BoxLayoutRenderer.html) (VerticalLayoutRenderer does not exist)